cpske/Prog2/resources.md

 2. [Complete Python Master Class](https://codingthesmartway.com/courses/python-masterclass), 37.5 hours.
 330 Baht.

-## Adding Intel's Python Channel to Anaconda
+## Intel's Python and Python Channel for Anaconda

 Intel has a high-performance implementation of many Python libraries, that are much faster than the standard Python libraries.
-If you want to do compute-intensive work in Python on an Intel CPU, it is worth trying.
+If you plan to do compute-intensive work in Python on an Intel CPU, it is worth trying.
 For just learning Python there is no benefit.

-You can download it as a separate installation, or add a "channel" to your Anaconda distribution.
+You can download [Intel Python](https://software.intel.com/en-us/distribution-for-python) as a separate distribution.
+Or, add a "channel" to your existing Anaconda distribution.
 To add a channel to Anaconda:

 ```
 conda update conda